5 Innovative Higher Education Trends

 - Aligning assessments and certifications at various levels of education to prevent duplication and improve timely completion of programs.

-- Creating and refining financial aid programs and funding models that incentivize actual outcomes - paying students and institutions for what is actually learned rather than the time it takes to complete tasks
+- Creating and refining financial aid programs and funding models that incentivise actual outcomes - paying students and institutions for what is actually learned rather than the time it takes to complete tasks

 - Clearly defining career ladders and pathways for students to follow